VladislavPim/BinaxEngine/README.md

 [![Status](https://img.shields.io/badge/status-alpha-yellow?style=flat-square)]()

 **⚠️ TEST VERSION - EXPERIMENTAL RELEASE ⚠️**
 This is a test release of BinaxEngine.
-Everything is work in progress, bugs are expected, and the engine is constantly evolving!
+Everything is work in progress, bugs are expected, and the engine is constantly evolving! f

 **BinaxEngine** is a lightweight game engine built with C++ and OpenGL, featuring an integrated editor for scene management and game development.